Energinet-DataHub/ARCHIVED-geh-message-archive/README.md

 The overall structure and idea described here.

 - Processing: Processing handler, log parsers, mappers and models.
 - Reader: Search query against persistence.
 Models describing the search criteria and result.
 Validation and mappers.
 - Persistence: Write and read services for log storage.
 - Persistence models: Contains shared models between reading and processing.

 ### Client

 - Nuget package with container extensions for setting up client factory for message archive http web api.
-- Setup and calls the webapi from a input dto.
+- Setup and calls the webapi with an input dto.